nimroddanielmaayan/the-wild-oasis/notes.md

   these frameworks also cover back-end operations, making them `full stack frameworks`

-### A concise summary of React hooks
+### A Concise Summary of React Hooks

-Basic `Hooks`
+Basic `Hooks`:

 - `useState` - for basic state management
 - `useEffect` - for hooking onto component lifecycle events.
-It's made of 2
+It's made of 3
-  parts: The effect and the dependency array.
-Components have 3 lifecycle
+  parts: The effect, a cleanup function (optional) and the dependency array.
-  events: `Mount`, `update`, `unmount`. `useEffect` can be used to hook onto any of these events:
+  Components have 3 lifecycle events: `Mount`, `update`, `unmount`.
+We can use`useEffect` to hook onto any of these events:
-  - `mount` -> insert an empty dependency to the dependency array
+  - `mount` -> an empty dependency in the dependency array
-  - `update` -> insert an updated dependency to the dependency array
+  - `update` -> the updated dependency in the dependency array
-  - `unmount` -> insert a return function to the dependency array
+  - `unmount` -> a return function in the dependency array
-- `useContext` - for context management ("global state")
+- `useContext` - an option for context management ("global state")

-Additional `Hooks`
+Additional `Hooks`:

 - IMPORTANT NOTE: The `useMemo`, `useCallback` and `memo` hooks were made obsolete by the `React compiler` in React version 19